kanchitank/Gender-Classification-Web-App-Using-Flask/README.md

-# GENDER CLASSIFICATION WEB APP USING FLASK
+# Gender Classification Web App Using FLASK

 <img src = "https://miro.medium.com/max/5120/1*fR5nPplVxFLEBrYG0Z9Afw.jpeg" width="70%">

-### This project aims to detect/predict gender of individuals from their names using Machine Learning.
+### This project aims to detect/predict the gender of individuals from their names using Machine Learning and deploying the Machine Learning model using FLASK.

 ### Algorithms Used:
 - **Decision Tree**